mican/paper-astro/src/content/blog/how-to-add-a-new-social-icon.md

 author: Simon Smale
 pubDatetime: 2024-01-08T18:16:00.000Z
 modDatetime:
-title: How to add a new Social Icon to AstroPaper
+title: How to add a new Social Icon to AstroPaper [update]
 featured: false
 draft: false
 tags: